sufangmu/sufangmu.github.io/docs/english/NCE/NCE3.md

 A crowd of people gathered round him and a lady rubbed his arm with soap and butter, but George was firmly stuck.
 The fire brigade was called and two fire fighters freed George using a special type of grease.
 George was not too upset by his experience because the lady who owns the sweet shop heard about his troubles and rewarded him with a large box of chocolates.

+### Expressions

+- I appreciate your honesty.
+- understanding/interest/concern/support/
+- patience/ trust/time/help/it/that...
+- supply of
+- go a long way
+- be exchanged for sth. exchange a. for b.
+- fill up sth.
+- find one’s way…
+- advise sb. to do sth.
+- On one’s way to sw.
+- roll up one’s sleeves
+- What is more=what’s more
+- rub a. with b.
+- a special type of sth.
+- hear about sth.
+- reward sb. with sth.

 ## 16 Mary Had a Little Lamb